Magnolia Bark Extract Treats Multiple Invasive Cancers

 Survival rates are quite low in head and neck cancers – at around 50 percent.
 This can also be seen in the ratio of diagnoses to deaths.
 This is not a very good ratio – with 20,000 deaths and 55,000 diagnosed each year die.

-In terms of causes – like most cancers there are numerous suspected causes.
+In terms of causes – like most cancers, there are numerous suspected causes.
 The leading causes of these types of cancers, however, are alcohol and tobacco.
-Tobacco in this case means both smoking and chewing tobacco.
+Tobacco, in this case, refers to smoking and chewing tobacco.